akseidel/pywordletool/README.md

 ### What To Expect From This Helper

 * Expect nothing more than a helper with a thorough vocabulary that presents words only matching the letters you specify.
 * The Helper was created for investigating Wordle word pick strategies.
-Using the Helper removes the task of thinking up five letter words to allow one to focus only on play strategy.
+Using the Helper removes the task of thinking up five-letter words to allow one to focus only on play strategy.
 * The Helper "knows" the words but not which word is the solution.
 As such the Helper ruins the game for those where thinking up words is the attraction to Wordle.

 ### Running the Wordle helper